WiIIiamTang/pydori/README.md

  print(rimi.name)
  ```

  5. See the documentation, in the models section, to understand how to work with BandoriObjects.
+The [quick start guide](https://github.com/WiIIiamTang/pydori/wiki/Quick-Start) explains a bit more in detail how to get use pydori.

 # Examples
 This example instantiates a PBandoriApi object, gets a card by ID, and displays the card's name.